Guide to Giving 2021

 What a donation can do:

-❱❱ $100 provides dishes, linens and household items for a family moving out of the shelter and into a new home.
+❱❱ $125 provides a new bed for a family moving out of the shelter and into a new home.

-❱❱ $1,000 pays one month’s rent for a single mom and her two kids in an affordable housing unit.
+❱❱ $1,000 provides one month’s rent for a family in an affordable housing unit.

-Volunteer opportunities: Bridges welcomes both in-person and virtual volunteers of all ages to coordinate food drives and deliveries, organize storage spaces, serve on committees, move furniture and tutor or mentor youth.
-Student internships and service opportunities are posted in the nonprofit’s newsletter, social media feeds and online.
+Volunteer opportunities: Bridges welcomes volunteers of all ages to coordinate food drives and deliveries, organize storage spaces, serve on committees, move furniture, and tutor or mentor youth.
+Sign up to receive the monthly volunteer newsletter to learn more about student internships and service opportunities.

 BU-GATA